 - Tin Man: She's not particularly expressive, but there's definitely something going on underneath the non-emotive surface.
 She goes out of her way to claim she wasn't programmed with emotions, which makes you wonder what she's hiding.

 - Younger than She Looks: She's a freshly manufactured robot, barely a couple of years old.
-She looks at least sixteen.
+She looks at least eighteen.
 Everyone even seems to count her age starting from when the original Dorothy was born.